Embeddings of locally compact hyperbolic groups into Lp-spaces: Abstract

 \section{Abstract}

-In the last years, there has been a large amount of research on embeddability properties of finitely generated hyperbolic groups.
+{In the last years, there has been a large amount of research on embeddability properties of finitely generated hyperbolic groups.
 In this paper, we elaborate on the more general class of locally compact hyperbolic groups.
-Viewing $SO(n,1)$ as a locally compact hyperbolic group and by proving that the equivariant $L_p$-compression of a locally compact compactly generated group is minimal for $p=2$, we calculate all equivariant $L_p$-compressions of $SO(n,1)$.
-Next, we show that although there are locally compact, non-discrete hyperbolic groups $G$ with Kazhdan property ($T$), it is true that any locally compact hyperbolic group admits a proper affine isometric action on an $L_p$-space for $p$ larger than the Ahlfors regular conformal dimension of $\partial G$.
+We compute the equivariant $L_p$-compression in a number of locally compact examples, such as the groups $SO(n,1)$.
+Next, we show that although there are locally compact, non-discrete hyperbolic groups $G$ with Kazhdan's property ($T$), it is true that any locally compact hyperbolic group admits a proper affine isometric action on an $L_p$-space for $p$ larger than the Ahlfors regular conformal dimension of $\partial G$.
 This answers a question asked by Yves de Cornulier.
-In the finitely generated case, this result follows from the work of M. Bourdon (see also the work of G. Yu and B. Nica).
-Using our result and applying it to $Sp(n,1)$ and $F_4^{-20}$ in particular leads to a new proof of the fact that $Sp(n,1)$ (and $F_4^{-20}$) admit proper affine isometric actions on $L_p$-spaces for $p>4n+2$ (and $p>22$ respectively).
+Finally, we elaborate on the locally compact version of property $(A)$ and show that, as in the discrete case, it is connected to the non-equivariant Hilbert space compression of a group.\\